|

 When

-importance of a Patient Support group for Primary Immunodeficiency and,
+the importance of a Patient Support group for Primary Immunodeficiency

-with a few dedicated patients, set about forming the HGG
+and, with a few dedicated patients, set about forming the HGG (Hypogammaglobulinaemia)

-have on many occasions been crucial in helping to maintain a high
+occasions been crucial in helping to maintain a high standard of

-standard of care throughout the UK by organising awareness campaigns
+care throughout the UK by organising awareness campaigns and influencing

 Thanks

-some large grants from industry, the PiA was able to fund some
+then to some large grants from industry, the PiA was able to fund

-important research in the UK that has since blossomed; some memorable
+some important research in the UK that has since blossomed; some

-achievements were early work on gene therapy for life threatening
+memorable achievements were early work on gene therapy for life

-defective genes causing CVID, and a thorough analysis of the
+the hunt for defective genes causing CVID, and a thorough analysis

-psychological problems affecting many PID patients, leading recently to
+of the psychological problems affecting many PID patients, leading

 Thanks